-Here you will find all the information and backstory about our store.
+Here you will find all the information and backstory and current story about our store.

 Hey!
 We’re OPEN!!!

 8am (this was NOT my idea.
 Blame Roxi) till 4pm on Saturdays.

 Closed Sundays.
 Even though we could make buckets of money.
 Because we know people want to shop after church.
 But we all have families.
 So shop on Saturday when we are open all day!!!

 Love is knowing the people who are making your food.
 And we want you to know the families who work at what they do best.
 When you shop at The Butter Churn, you are supporting the families who actually make your food.
 Who care.
 (And hey – if you are a local food person […]

 Welcome to our beautiful kitchen – we’re excited to share it with you!
 Commercial Retail Kitchen Rental – $20/hr, 2 hour minimum So you make something amazing and want to sell it either at The Butter Churn OR somewhere else….
 Great!
 You can rent our kitchen, make your items, and easily go & sell your […]

 Feed Your Family.
 Create Community.
 A local grocery dedicated to Community and real food.
 With one focus on products that support local growers, farmers, and artisans; and the other focus on Community.
 Decorated in a warm, welcoming atmosphere, shoppers will be able to find seasonal, locally grown produce, raised and locally butchered meat, as well […]

 So… You live in California.
 Are you moving to Illinois?
 Well.
 The quick answer is No. The way I like to look at this situation though – is that there will be more jobs created in Woodhull because I can’t live there full time.
 So.
 Yay!
 The long answer (because I know you will expire […]